 5.1 Building Envelope

 From visual inspection, the building envelope appears to be in a reasonable state of repair.
-Wall and roof insulation are not present.
+Due to the brick construction, it is unclear whether cavity wall and/or roof insulation are present.

 5.2 Heating System - Boilers